chienh1/MSc-Autonomous-Systems/Robust-Mechatronics/README.md

 # Lab Work for Robust Mechatronics

 ## Description
 This directoy contains the files for the labs in the MF2043 HT24 Robust Mechatronics course at KTH, including schematics, board layouts, and Arduino code.
-In the labs, we designed, simulated and monitored the systems.
+In the labs, we designed, simulated and monitored circuits.

 ## Labs Overview